rucdatascience/temporal_bh/README.md

 # Hunting Temporal Bumps in Graphs with Dynamic Vertex Properties

-These fils are for our paper:
+These fils are for the following paper:

 Yahui Sun, Shuai Ma, and Bin Cui.
 “Hunting temporal bumps in graphs with dynamic vertex properties.”
 Proceedings of the 2022 ACM SIGMOD international conference on management of data (2022)